|

 into the working mechanism and understand various beneficial effects on

-the intrinsic activity, including
+the intrinsic activity, including biaxial

-biaxial strain, electronegativity, in-situ surface adsorption,
+strain, electronegativity,

 and atomic defects.
 Machine learning